 Between fighting infection, defending against disease and destroying harmful pathogens, your immune system is constantly working.
 However, there are some steps you can take to keep your immune system performing at its best!
 If your immune system needs a little boost, try eating one of these 15 immune system strengthening foods.

 - Acai Berries.
 Acai berries are high in antioxidants called anthocyanins, which help fight against aging and disease.

 - Elderberries.
 Elderberries have been thought to help block flu viruses from infecting the body.
-They are also rich in antioxidants and may fight against inflammation.
+They’re also rich in antioxidants and may fight against inflammation.

 - Grapefruit.
 Grapefruit contains vitamin C, which contains properties that may aid in the treatment of cold and flu.
-It is also packed with flavonoids which increase immune system activation.
+It’s also packed with flavonoids which increase immune system activation.